dekaikiwi/sr-quote-widget-react/README.md

 | interval  | No | The time in ms between tranisitions |
 | transitionTime | No | The time between one quote disappearing and another appearing |
 | sort           |  No | The order quotes will appear in valid values are `created_desc`, `shares_desc`, `comments_desc`, `random` *Note: Random is currently a fixed random order* |

+## Themes
+These exist multiple themes that can be applied to the widget.
+When embedding the the widget HTML block into your page, please specify one of the following themes as a class.

+- `default-theme`
+- `new-theme`

+_TODO: Set Default as default theme even if default theme is not specified by user in HTML class_

 ## Compatibility